Development of professional competencies: levels, methods and models. Definition of competencies

 2. Use of competencies in the personnel management system

-European approach defines competencies as a description of work tasks or expected results of work: competency is the ability of an employee to act in accordance with the standards adopted in the organization (defining the minimum standard that must be achieved by the employee).
+European approach defines competencies as a description of work tasks or expected results of work: competency is the ability of an employee to act in accordance with the standards accepted in the organization (defining the minimum standard that must be achieved by the employee).

 In our opinion, competence is a behavioral characteristic necessary for an employee to successfully perform work functions, reflecting the necessary standards of behavior.